ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/comfy-extension.md

 These workflows are found in the AI Server AppHost project under `workflows`.
 These are templated JSON versions of workflows you save in the ComfyUI web interface.

 You can override these workflows by creating a new JSON file with the same name and path but in the `App_Data/overrides` folder.

-For example, to override the `text_to_image` workflow, you would create a file at `App_Data/overrides/text_to_image.json`.
+E.g. to override the `text_to_image` workflow, you would create a file at `App_Data/overrides/text_to_image.json`

 This would override all calls that use text-to-image workflow sent to your ComfyUI Agent instance.

-You can also override just `flux-schnell` by creating a file at `App_Data/overrides/flux1/text_to_image.json`, and Stable Diffusion 3.5 at `App_Data/overrides/sd35/text_to_image.json`.
+You can also override just `flux-schnell` by creating a file at `App_Data/overrides/flux1/text_to_image.json` and Stable Diffusion 3.5 at `App_Data/overrides/sd35/text_to_image.json`.